ReadAlongs/Studio/docs/README.md

 ## Publish the changes

-Once your changes are pushed to GitHub and merged into `master` via a Pull Request, the documentation will automatically get built and published to https://readalong-studio.readthedocs.io/en/latest/
+Once your changes are pushed to GitHub and merged into `main` via a Pull Request, the documentation will automatically get built and published to https://readalong-studio.readthedocs.io/en/latest/